 7: Who is your most surprising inspiration?

 Just a couple of days ago I was singing and I was going through my body in this physiological event that is singing, checking my posture and placement and support and all that, and then I found myself going through the artists that I've watched singing just in videos, and applying the subtle shapes of face in the singing of Bob Marley, Van Morrison, Natalie Mains.
 And the way Robert Plant turned and smiled at Jimmy Page, this picture in my mind, relaxes me, makes me smile and drop my shoulders while I sing.
 All of these greats inspiring me in that moment moved me deeply.
-Surprisingly, I find inspiration almost everywhere, and thankfully, I can access it pretty easily.
+Surprisingly, I find inspiration almost everywhere.
+I just have to remember to see.